eclip53/Automated_MetaData_Generator_app/README.md

-## Project Overview: Automated Metadata Extraction App
+## 📄 Project Overview: Automated Metadata Extraction App

-##### Objective : The project aims to automatically extract structured metadata (such as title, summary, keywords, keyphrases, language, etc.) from unstructured documents including PDFs, DOCX files, and images.
+### Objective : The project aims to automatically extract structured metadata (such as title, summary, keywords, keyphrases, language, etc.) from unstructured documents including PDFs, DOCX files, and images.
 It leverages Google Cloud Vision API for OCR, YAKE for keyword extraction, and spaCy + pyTextRank for NLP to make document understanding faster and smarter.

-## Feature	Description :
+## 🚀 Key Features :

-- Multi-format Input - Supports PDFs, DOCX, and image files (JPG, PNG, etc.)
+- 📂 Multi-format Input - Supports PDFs, DOCX, and image files (JPG, PNG, etc.)
-- OCR Integration - Uses Google Cloud Vision API to extract text from images or scanned PDFs
+- 🔍 OCR Integration - Uses Google Cloud Vision API to extract text from images or scanned PDFs
-- Keyword Extraction - Uses YAKE to extract top keywords and keyphrases
+- 🧠 Keyword Extraction - Uses YAKE to extract top keywords and keyphrases
-- Metadata Generation - Extracts title, summary, keywords, language, word count, and timestamp
+- 📃 Metadata Generation - Extracts title, summary, keywords, language, word count, and timestamp
-- Language Detection - Identifies the document's language using langdetect
+- 🌍 Language Detection - Identifies the document's language using langdetect
-- Summary Extraction - Uses spaCy's TextRank to produce concise summaries
+- 📝 Summary Extraction - Uses spaCy's TextRank to produce concise summaries
-- Title Detection - Combines heuristics and NLP (noun/proper noun-rich short lines) to extract meaningful titles
+- 🧾 Title Detection - Combines heuristics and NLP (noun/proper noun-rich short lines) to extract meaningful titles
-- Streamlit UI - Provides a clean web interface to upload files, view full text, and download metadata
+- 👤 Streamlit UI - Provides a clean web interface to upload files, view full text, and download metadata
-- Download Metadata - Gives option to user to download the metadata in "json" format
+- 💾 Exports Metadata - Gives option to user to download the metadata in "json" format

-## Tools & Technologies Used :
+## 🔧 Tools & Technologies Used :

 - Streamlit - Web interface for the app